MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't configure this policy, open tabs are imported at first run, and users can choose whether to import them manually during later browsing sessions.

 You can also set this policy as a recommendation.
-This means that Google Chrome imports open tabs on first run, but users can select or clear the **Open tabs** option during manual import.
+This means that Microsoft Edge imports open tabs on first run, but users can select or clear the **Open tabs** option during manual import.

 **Note**: This policy currently only supports importing from Google Chrome (on Windows 7, 8, and 10 and on macOS).